plausible/docs/docs/custom-automatic-link-tracking.md

 If you track link clicks, then these count towards your billable monthly pageviews.
 :::

 These instructions can be used to start tracking every `<a>` (i.e. link) element on your site with some specified rules.
-It is very similar to tracking outbound and file download links, but you can choose based on the link URL (`href` attribute), which links are tracked.
-Below are some example use cases, and the steps you need to take to start automatically tracking link clicks with your own rules.
+It's very similar to tracking of outbound links and file downloads, but you can choose based on the link URL (`href` attribute) which links to track.
+Below are some example use cases and the steps you need to take to start automatically tracking link clicks with your own rules.

 ## Example use cases